 |Early Childhood Education||Nutrition||Foreign Languages|

 Education Coaches hired through partnering high school districts accompany ICEI program students to BSU, providing individualized supports as needed.
-Working together as a team, students and their Ed Coaches define their roles and responsibilities in a Student-Ed Coach agreement at the beginning of each semester.
+Working together as a team, students and their Ed Coaches define their roles and responsibilities in a Student-Ed Coach agreement.
 Ed Coaches attend classes with their students, making sure to blend as much as possible while providing academic supports.
 Ultimately, the goal is for students to become as independent as possible in the classroom and Ed Coaches to fade their support as the year goes on.